vmware-tanzu/thepodlets/README.md

 - Add an issue to this repository (much preferred!)
 - Contact us on Twitter: [@thepodlets](https://twitter.com/thepodlets)
-- Email us at: info@thepodlets.io.
+- Email us at: info@thepodlets.io

 ## About the podcast

+Introducing The Podlets Podcast: A VMware audio guide to cloud native concepts.

 Cloud native technologies have unique elements.
 In the greater tech community, there is not only a lack of knowledge of concepts and certain technologies, but also misunderstanding and almost mysticism surrounding the space.
 The Podlets show aims to elucidate and demystify these elements to help people confidently embrace cloud native technology.